 - Common Website Language Localization Methods

-- Steps of Website Localization
+- How Does Website Localization Work?

 - How Technical is Website Localization?